Uranium mining in the Elliot Lake area: Pollution, environmental, and ecological health

-Human health
+Cancer risks

 According to a 2012 study published in Nature, there is a "positive exposure-response between silica and lung cancer".

-Uranium mining around Elliot Lake produced silica-laden dust at a free silica rate of 60-70%.
+Uranium mining around Elliot Lake produced silica-laden dust at a free silica rate of 60–70%.

 By the early 1970s, miners were unionized via the United Steelworkers and were growing increasingly concerned about the prevalence of cancers and poor support for sick workers by mine owners.

 In 1974 union representatives learned of learned about a paper presented by the Ontario Ministry of Health that contained details about cancer risks to uranium miners, that had not been shared with the miners.

 Approximately 1,000 miners who worked at Denison Mine went on a wildcat strike on the 18 April 1974.
-Ten days later Denson Mines agreed to improve conditions and the Ontario Premier commissioned James Milton Ham to lead a Royal Commission on the Health and Safety of Workers in Mines.
+Ten days later Denison Mines agreed to improve conditions and the Ontario Premier commissioned James Milton Ham to lead a Royal Commission on the Health and Safety of Workers in Mines.

 The same year, the Ontario Workmen's Compensation Board studied 15,094 people who worked in the uranium mines around Elliot Lake and Bancroft for at least one month, between 1955 and 1974.
 Of those 15,094 people, 94 silicosis cases were found in 1974, of which 93 were attributed to working in an Elliot Lake mine.

 According to the Committee on Uranium Mining in Virginia, mines produce radon gas which can increase lung cancer risks.
 Miners' exposure to radiation was not measured before 1958 and exposure limits were not enacted until 1968.
 Risks to miners were investigated and the official report of that investigation quotes an Elliot Lake miner:"We have been led to believe through the years that the working environment in these mines was safe for us to work in.
 We have been deceived."The aforementioned 1974 study of 15,094 Ontario uranium miners found 81 former miners who died of lung cancer.
 Factoring in predicted lung cancer rate for men in Ontario, led to the conclusion that by 1974 there were 36 more deaths than expected attributable to both Elliot Lake and Bancroft mines, with the additional risk appearing to be twice as high for Bancroft miners compared to Elliot Lake miners.

 A study report for the CNSC undertaken by the Occupational Cancer Research Centre at Cancer Care Ontario tracked the health of 28,959 former uranium miners over 21 years and found a two-fold increase in lung cancer mortality and incidence.
 The BMJ (journal of the British Medical Association) reported an increase of lung cancer risk; miners who have worked at least 100 months in uranium mines have a twofold increased risk of developing lung cancer.
 The study is to be updated in 2023.

 Between the minutes opening and 1980, there were 77 fatal workplace safety incidents in the Elliot Lake mines.